 The average worker will send more than 10,000 emails this year.
 And next year.
 And probably more the one after that.
-That means your company of 200 employees is sending +2 million emails each year.
+That means your company of 200 employees is sending over two million emails each year.
 Usually, when you’re doing something that often, you want to make sure you’re actually doing it right.
-But as we work to hone our messaging – adding the right amount of humor paired with an amped up value prop – we’re forgetting to optimize one crucial piece: Your email signature.
+But as we work to hone our messaging – adding the right amount of humor paired with an amped up value prop – we’re forgetting to optimize one crucial piece: the employee email signature.

-The employee email signature is one of the most visible representations of your brand – likely even more so than your company’s website.
-So why are we letting our corporate call come complete with cheesy quotes and bad avatar photos?
+This is one of the most visible representations of your brand – likely even more so than your company’s website.
+So why are we allowing our this digital real estate to include cheesy quotes and bad avatar photos?

 Our Role in Marketing is Changing